 Puppets can take all shapes, forms, and sizes.
 For some, they can be creepy.
 For others, a work of art.
 Either way, visiting this museum will give you a greater appreciation for the creativity behind their design and performance as a means of expression through art.

 The Dark Crystal: World of Myth and Magic

 Moving on to The Center’s temporary space, we find an exhibit called Jim Henson’s The Dark Crystal: World of Myth and Magic.
-This special exhibit about the 1982 cult-classic film, The Dark Crystal runs until Spring 2020.
+This special exhibit about the 1982 cult-classic film, The Dark Crystal runs until June 2020.

 This exhibit takes you behind the scenes of the design and production of the original 1982 film, a project that Jim Henson himself called the one that he was “the most proud of”.